Typical Peruvian Starter & Appetizer

 The Peruvian national dish is like no other one reflecting the coastal cuisine and its influences.
 Ceviche is the most popular dish in Peru and the pride of all Peruvians.
-While there are hundreds of variations the basic Ceviche is made of fresh, raw, white fish filet cut into bite-size pieces, marinated and “cooked” in lime juice and seasoned with Peruvian chili peppers, onions and salt.
+While there are hundreds of variations, the traditional Ceviche actually just needs 5 simple ingredients: fresh, raw, white fish filet cut into bite-size pieces, marinated and "cooked" in lime juice and seasoned with Peruvian chili peppers, onions and salt.

 Some say Tiradito is just Ceviche without onions.
 Both dishes are made of raw white fish, but for Tiradito the fish is cut into sashimi-style thin stripes instead of cubes.
 While the fresh fish in a ceviche is marinated in a spicy lime juice sauce, in Tiradito it’s just covered with a piquant lime juice dressing and then immediately served.
 Popular variations of Tiradito combine the lime juice dressing with aji or rocoto creme.

 Anticuchos are skewers consisting of small pieces of grilled meat that are marinated in lime juice, vinegar and spices like aji (Peruvian chili peppers), cumin and pepper.
 The most traditional and for locals most popular Anticuchos are made of beef heart (Anticuchos de Corazon), but often chicken, beef and fish is used to prepared delicious Anticuchos.